 What services do you provide for Job Seekers?

 Our self-serve resource rooms available at our 2 main locations provide job seekers living in Abbotsford with access to computers with internet access, printers, advisors, job board and more.
 Abbotsford Works locations also have case management services and specialized case management workers to provide eligible residents with specific resources and workshops.

 How can I find my EI reference Code on the Apprenticeship website?

 Please call our Storefront reception (604-859-4500) and ask to obtain your EI reference Code for Apprenticeship supports.
 The Greeter will set up an appointment for you to meet with the Initial Needs Assessor to initiate you accessing financial supports through the Apprenticeship On-line Portal (AOP).

 For further information on this area of service please visit our Apprenticeship page.

 Do you have any programs for older workers?

 Our services are designed to meet the needs of a variety of job seekers.
-Please call one of our three locations and ask to meet with an Initial Needs Assessor who can direct you to an appropriate Case Manager skilled in addressing your specific employment goals.
+Please call one of our two locations and ask to meet with an Initial Needs Assessor who can direct you to an appropriate Case Manager skilled in addressing your specific employment goals.

 Where are you located?